 Factors that go into determining how much space your chickens need

 Spacing is the most basic housing principle when it comes to keeping chickens.
-The total space you can afford determines the maximum number of birds you can keep at any one time.
+The total space you can afford determines the maximum number of birds you can keep at any time.

 - Size of flock you plan to have: If you are new to keeping chickens, it is evident that you want to start with small numbers.
 Whichever your starting point is, to save on the costs of building a new coop every time you buy a new bird, it is best to come up with a total number of chickens you want to raise, then use that number to determine the amount of space you need.
-For instance, if you aim to keep six medium-sized chickens, you will need at least 18 square feet of the coop and about 90 square feet of run space.
+For instance, if you aim to keep six medium-sized chickens, you will need at least 18 square feet of the coop and about 60 square feet of run space.
 Determining the flock you want to have will ensure you provide each bird with enough space.

 Chickens like to be active, so balancing these factors can help ensure you offer them a cozy, healthy environment.
 Above all, beware that the maximum space you can devote to the coop and run space can limit the number of chickens you can keep.